jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 ## What will you learn during the lab?
 The lab consists of 3 parts:
 - In the first part we will train, evaluate and fine tune a custom image classification model.
-- In the second part, we will use Custom Vision Python SDK to invoke the model using the Custom Vision Service's prediction endpoint.
+- In the second part, we will use Custom Vision Python SDK to invoke the trained model using the Custom Vision Service's prediction endpoint.
-- In the third part, we will export the  model as a docker image and deploy it to Azure Container Instance.
+- In the third part, we will export the  model as a docker image.

 ## Scenario